ml-research/pau/README.md

 )
 ~~~~

-## 3. Reproducing Results
+## 4. Reproducing Results

 To reproduce the reported results of the paper execute:

 	$ export PYTHONPATH="./"
-	$ python experiments/main.py --dataset mnist --optimizer adam --lr 2e-3
+	$ python experiments/main.py --dataset mnist --arch conv --optimizer adam --lr 2e-3

-	# DATASET is the name of the dataset, for MNIST use mnist and for Fashion-MNIST use fmnist
+	# DATASET: Name of the dataset, for MNIST use mnist and for Fashion-MNIST use fmnist
-	# OPTIMIZER
+	# ARCH: selected neural network architecture: vgg, lenet or conv
+	# OPTIMIZER: either adam or sgd
-	# LR
+	# LR: learning rate

 Note: Throught the implementation of PAU in CUDA the behavior is not determenistic.